 When you are writing dates as an answer to any question, remember that there are several correct ways to write them (e.g. 24th April, April 24 and 24 April are all correct).

-Need some further practice with IELTS Listening ?
-Check our free online preparation material or attend an IELTS Masterclass near you.
+Need some further practice with IELTS Listening?
+Check our wide range of IELTS preparation material or attend an IELTS Masterclass near you.

 The correct date format for IELTS Speaking